blmoore/3dgenome/README.md

 Performs cross-application of cell type specific models and generates a summary plot ([`f3b_crossApplyBars.pdf`](figures/f3b_crossApplyBars.pdf)).
 Also plots a reciprocal example of cross application between two of the cell types (['f3ai`](figures/f3ai_gmXapplyK5.pdf) and [`f3aii`](figures/f3aii_k5XapplyGm.pdf)).

+#### 5_fig4aStratifyByVariability.R

+This script has a non-neglible runtime (~10 mins on a modern processor) but could easily be parallelised / optimised.
+This script splits the genome into equal-sized bins based on how variable chromatin structure is across the cell types under study.
+Then a model (as in script 3) is built per split, and the results compared ([`f4a`](figures/f4a_stratByVar.pdf)).

 ## sessionInfo()

 Below is an output of sessionInfo() for troubleshooting purposes, some loaded packages may not be required and likewise, some required packages may not be loaded.
 An exception caused by attached packages is likely due to version issues.